Is dry food bad for cats? Let’s get our thinking cats on!

 Can a cat survive on dry food only?

 A cat can survive on dry food alone, but they are not as likely to thrive.
-After all, your furball descends from a proud lineage of voracious carnivores whose digestive system has adapted over millions of years to a strict diet of fresh meat.
+After all, your furball descends from a proud lineage of voracious carnivores whose digestive system has adapted to a strict diet of fresh meat.
 Many vets argue that a diet uniquely consisting of dry food might lead to a number of different health risks:

 - Dehydration—Cats have a lower thirst drive compared to other pets.
 Most felines don’t look for water unless they are parched, which makes them prone to dehydration.
 If you’re only feeding dry food to your cat, you need to make sure they are drinking enough water to stay hydrated